 This year’s critical controls

-In the coming months, we’ll publish more details on why each of the controls are important and how you can implement them.
+In the coming months, we’ll publish more details on the controls for 2019.
+For each control, we'll provide:

-Keeping software, like operating systems and applications, up-to-date is one of the most simple and effective steps you can take to ensure that your environment stays secure.
-We recommend patching all software including:
+Keep software, like operating systems and applications, up-to-date.
+It's one of the most simple and effective steps you can take to secure your environment.

 3. Disable unused services and protocols

 Keeping your systems up-to-date isn’t always enough to keep attackers away.
-Unused or older services and protocols often have their own vulnerabilities.
-Leaving them on your network gives attackers more opportunities to breach your network.
-To mitigate this, proactively scan your network for services and protocols that are not used or are known to be vulnerable.
-Once these are identified, carry out remediation based on your findings.
-This was demonstrated during the WannaCry incident, which exploited out-of-date protocols enabled in many systems.
+Older services and protocols often have their own vulnerabilities.
+Leaving them on your network gives attackers more opportunity to breach your network.
+To mitigate this, scan your network for services and protocols that are:

-In the rush to get a new piece of technology into production, sometimes security is overlooked.
+Security is sometimes overlooked in the rush to get new technology into production.
 A key step to take for any new application or device is to change or remove all default credentials.
-This prevents an attacker from using known usernames and passwords to gain access to your network.
-We continue to see organisations compromised due to applications that have not changed the default credentials.
+This will prevent an attacker accessing your network with known usernames and passwords.

 7. Enforce the principle of least privilege

 Grant users the minimum level of access and control in your network that they need to do their job.
 Remove their accounts when they're no longer needed.
 This will limit the damage that intrusions into your network can cause.
 We also recommend enforcing separation of privilege.
 When a user requires administrative privileges, use a separate account.

 We're aware of incidents where users held unnecessary administrative privileges.
 Attackers were able to exploit their accounts to make unauthorised changes to the environment.